material-motion/material-motion/contributor_tools/release/README.md

 - Bug fixes
 - Call out contributions from casual contributors

+Use the notes command to generate release notes.

+    mdm release notes

 ## Merge the release

 Once the release is tested, it is ready to be merged.
 By this point you should